lithops-ai/framework-design/docs/en/entity-component-system/implementation-architecture.md

 !!! note
     This is just a tentative design.

+This document discusses a number of approaches for implementing large-scale, distributed and decentralized entity-component systems.

+Currently, we take the third approach, i.e., runtime component injection.

 ## Architecture Choices

 There are several schemes to implement the Entity-Component-System (ECS) architecture.